Beef Tzimmes

 Spoon in a bowl of beef tzimmes.

-This is a cheffy version of my maternal grandmother’s tzimmes, a comforting beef and vegetable stew sweetened with dried fruit and orange juice.
-The dish is a Jewish holiday staple, especially on Rosh Hashanah, when we eat sweet and honey-flavored dishes to symbolize a sweet and prosperous new year.
-In Yiddish, the word “tzimmes” (pronounced tsi-miss) means to make a big fuss – and it’s true that making tzimmes is somewhat of to-do.
-But it is 100% worth the effort.
-Plus, the smell of tzimmes simmering on the stove for hours is nearly as enjoyable as eating it.
-Many versions of tzimmes are made without beef and are more of a side dish.
-This version stands alone as a main course.
+This is a cheffy take on my grandmother’s tzimmes, a comforting beef and vegetable stew sweetened with dried fruit and orange juice.
+Tzimmes is a staple at Jewish holiday tables, especially on Rosh Hashanah, when we enjoy sweet, honey-flavored dishes to symbolize a prosperous new year.
+In Yiddish, “tzimmes” (pronounced tsi-miss) means to make a big fuss—and it’s true, tzimmes does require a bit of effort.
+But trust me, it’s completely worth it.
+Plus, the aroma of tzimmes simmering on the stove for hours is almost as satisfying as the dish itself.
+While many versions are made without beef and served as a side, this one stands alone as a hearty main course.
 Serve with matzo ball soup and apple cake.

 What You’ll Need To Make Beef Tzimmes